csaid/csaid.github.io/_posts/2022-01-01-waning-immunity-paradox-of-r0.md

 ### These results are pretty robust
-The main observation that reducing R0 reduces cases is robust to a wide range in parameters.
+My main observation is robust to a wide range of parameters.
+In all scenarios, reducing R0 reduces the overall count of cases.
 And if you push R0 down hard enough you can even get to Zero Covid.

 <div class="wrapper">